 Questions about how to decorate a staircase wall are something I get pretty often.

-Rather than a purely utilitarian part of a house, staircase walls can be easily transformed into a beautiful interior design feature.
+Rather than a purely pass-through space – staircase walls can be easily transformed into a beautiful interior design feature.

 Even if you don’t have a grand, spiral staircase, most stairs have a large staircase wall.

 So showcasing these in the front foyer on the staircase wall was a perfect fit.
-(If you’re interested, there’s a lot more info on these three pieces in this post.)
+(If you’re interested, there’s a lot more info on these three silhouettes in this post.)

-With a little planning, staircase walls can easily be converted into gallery walls to showcase your favorite art.
+With a little planning, staircase walls can be converted into gallery walls to showcase your favorite art.

 But before you break out a hammer and nails, here are a few things you should do.